-Architectural Path:
+Architectural Design Path

-You will learn to read and create blueprints.
+If you choose this path you will learn to read and create blueprints.
 Learn to create architectural sketches, presentation drawings for homes and light commercial buildings.
 See designs come to life through model mockups and 3D printing.